-Mr. Rae is a licensed paralegal with the Law Society of Ontario.
-Mr. Rae hold a Bachelor’s degree from Carleton University in Law.
-He has worked within the legal field in both private practice and in the public sector, currently with the County of Hastings Provincial Offences Court.
-As an active community volunteer Mr. Rae has served on numerous local Boards and Committees, including; Quinte Economic Development Commission (QEDC), Chair.
-Belleville General Hospital Foundation, Chair of the marketing committee, Belleville Planning Advisory Committee, Loyalist College Advisory Board, and many more.
-Mr. Rae and his family live in Belleville.
+Ross is a licensed paralegal with the Law Society of Ontario.
+He holds a Bachelor’s degree from Carleton University in Law.
+Ross has worked within the legal field in both private practice and in the public sector, currently with the County of Hastings Provincial Offences Court.
+As an active community volunteer, he has served on numerous local Boards and Committees, including the Quinte Economic Development Commission (QEDC), Belleville General Hospital Foundation, Belleville Planning Advisory Committee, Loyalist College Advisory Board, and many more.
+Ross and his family live in Belleville.

 Christian Sauvageau is passionate about the quality of care in Quinte Region.